casskoev/water-instrument-dashboard/docs/COLLABORATORS.md

 This is a short orientation for instructors and collaborators who are new to the dashboard.
-If you have questions that are not answered here, contact Cas Koevoets-Beach.
+If you have questions that are not answered here, contact Morgan Balabanoff (morgan.balabanoff@louisville.edu).

 ## What this tool does

-The Water Instrument Dashboard helps general chemistry instructors make sense of their students' responses to the Water Instrument, a research-based assessment covering the eight ACS Anchoring Concepts.
-Rather than handing you raw frequencies and asking you to interpret them, the dashboard surfaces:
+The Water Instrument Dashboard helps general chemistry instructors make sense of their students' responses to the Water Instrument, a research-based assessment aligned with the ACS Anchoring Concepts.
+Rather than handing you raw frequencies and asking you to interpret them, the dashboard shows you:

-- Where students landed on a different conception than the correct one, question by question.
+- Where students landed on a different conception than the most correct one, question by question.
 - Which of those alternate conceptions were prominent (close to or exceeding the rate of the correct conception), so you can prioritize.
-- Tailored, evidence-based instructional resources for the prominent patterns in your specific cohort.
+- Tailored, evidence-based instructional resources and literature for the prominent patterns in your specific student population ("cohort").
-- A side-by-side comparison of your predictions for student performance and what your students actually did.
+- A side-by-side comparison of your predictions for student performance and how your students actually did.

 The point is to bridge the gap between data interpretation and instructional
 action: the tool is designed to make the move from "I see a pattern" to